By Beth S. Pollak

 Draw For Each Other

 With grandkids far away, you probably aren’t able to see much of their latest artwork.
 Caribu’s drawing pages are an excellent solution to this dilemma!
-Pick a coloring page with your grandchild that reflects something they love: unicorns, dolphins, space shuttles, dragons, trains, sports, beach scenes, and more.
+Pick a coloring page with your grandchild that reflects something they love: unicorns, dolphins, space shuttles, dragons, trains, sports, beach scenes, birthdays, Christmas and other holidays, and more.
+It’s so much fun understanding and learning about what your grandkids love and enjoy.

-Or choose the Blank Drawing Page to start fresh.
+Or choose the Blank Drawing Page to start fresh and bump up your creativity!
 Watch your grandchild draw, or take turns adding colors and designs.
 Plus, try the popular Surprise Egg drawings, which reveal hidden pictures when you fill the page with color!

 Share Classic Stories (And Their Updated Versions) Together